Braincoke/gridsome-plugin-remark-mermaid/README.md

 # gridsome-remark-mermaid

-Use [mermaid](https://mermaid-js.github.io) code blocks in your markdown file to generate diagrams.
+Use [mermaid](https://mermaid-js.github.io) code blocks in your markdown file to generate diagrams with Gridsome and remark.

 This plugin is heavily inspired by [gatsby-remark-mermaid](https://github.com/ChappIO/gatsby-remark-mermaid).
 It uses **server-side rendering** to generate inline SVG code during the build process.